AGAcoin/AGAcoin.github.io/links.md

 ## Amiga Links, 2018

 In future, AGAcoin plans to connect with the Amiga community in a greater capacity through a community outreach programme.
-In the meantime, the following links give just a small taste of the latest that the modern Amiga community has to offer:
+In the meantime, the following links give just a small taste of the latest that today's Amiga community has to offer:

 ### Hardware Projects